Balloon team to run Ealing Half Marathon for charity.

 Balloon has a strong ethos of fundraising through its charity events and each year we choose a charity project to support.
 As a company we have been focusing on ways we can all improve our physical health since our wellbeing workshop last year.
 With the Ealing Half Marathon right on our doorstep, it was an obvious choice.

 Helen & Douglas House is a charity hospice that cares for terminally ill children.
 It relies on public donations and needs to raise £3.4 million each year to keep running.
 Aside from the hospice care for the children, the charity also supports affected families by providing both emotional and practical support.

-The charity has a number of shops around London and was included in a survey that was sent to staff asking which charity they would prefer to support.
+The charity looks after a number of families from London and was included in a survey that was sent to staff asking which charity they would prefer to support.
 The vote for Helen & Douglas House was unanimous.

 Now, in its tenth year, the Ealing Half Marathon race takes place on Sunday 26th September.
 It has been voted the UK’s best half marathon three years in a row and has raised £2.5 million for its partner charities since 2012.
 The Balloon team is aiming to raise £2,500 for Helen & Douglas House.

 In their own words, here’s an introduction to eight of the fearless runners, many of whom have never run the full 13 mile distance before.